gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and fished under her pillow to pull out the knit dolls that lay there.
 Her father had made them when she was little, either to comfort her when she was sick or as a nameday gift or just because he loved her.
-She and Sensy and Rash had played with them when they were younger—they had been pirates and cloudherds and once even pirate cloudherds, which Noxy had declared ought to be a thing even if it wasn't.
+She had played with them every day when she was younger—they had been pirates and cloudherds and once even pirate cloudherds, which her father had agreed ought to be a thing even if it wasn't.

-She tucked them back under her pillow.
+She tucked them back under her pillow and stared at the ceiling.
 Her room was still big enough for her to sit and gossip with Sensy or play a game of stones, but the last time Rash had joined them, it had somehow seemed much too small.

 She sighed.
 No matter what her mother said, she needed to talk to Sensy and find out why she and Rash were mad at each other.
 *Tomorrow*, she promised herself, twisting the cover on the dayglass lamp to close it.